-Lerch's(32) meaningful exposition is analogous to the above views: naive lived experience is our first relationship with the world (e.g., in the prelinguistic period).
+Lerch's (32) meaningful exposition is analogous to the above views: naive lived experience is our first relationship with the world (e.g., in the prelinguistic period).
 With the help of language, a child distances him/herself--naive lived experience proceeds to a "form of awareness" (consciousness, cognition).
 Here lived experience and what is lived experienced, which originate in naive lived experience as a precondition, become determined via reflection and judgment as gnostic/cognitive activities.

-Thus, the concepts of pathic/affective and of gnostic/cognitive disposition need to be more fully described and about which further reflection and research appear profitable.
+Thus, the concepts of pathic/affective and of gnostic/cognitive disposition must be more fully described, and about which further reflection and research appear profitable.

 The concept disposition refers to a child's habitual thinking and behaving (Langeveld).
-Behavior is meant here in a broad sense, so it also includes all psychic-spiritual activities or actions (thus all lived experiencing).
+Here, behavior is used in a broad sense, such that it includes all psychic-spiritual activities or actions (thus, all lived experiencing).
 Accordingly, disposition is described as the specific ways (levels) of lived experiencing, as ways of thinking and behaving, typical or habitual for a subject, i.e., his/her usual (habitual) attunement or focus.

-A pathic/affective disposition or habitual pathic attunement is a way of lived experiencing; a person is generally subjectivelyaffectively attuned to reality.
+A pathic/affective disposition or habitual pathic attunement is a way of lived experiencing; a person is generally subjectively-affectively attuned to reality.
 A gnostic/cognitive disposition or habitual gnostic attunement is a dominant, cognitively distanced way of lived experiencing, as a way of thinking and behaving.
-However, once again it is stressed that a pathic disposition always has an aspect of the gnostic or an attunement to knowing and that a gnostic disposition always has an emotional side.
+However, once again, it is stressed that a pathic disposition always has a gnostic aspect or an attunement to knowing, and that a gnostic disposition always has an emotional side.

-Because the pathic is the first and primordial way of lived experiencing, a small child (infant, toddler) can be expected to have a pathic disposition.
+Because the pathic is the first and primordial way of lived experiencing, a small child (infant, toddler) is expected to have a pathic disposition.
 With an older child (from approximately nine years), as well as with a child in puberty, and an adult, a gnostic disposition is expected.
-With serious and chronic affective disturbances and when there is pathic flooding of the gnostic, a child remains held fast to his/her pathic disposition and he/she does not distance him/herself to a gnostic disposition.
+With serious and chronic affective disturbances, and when there is pathic flooding of the gnostic, a child remains held fast to his/her pathic disposition, and he/she does not distance him/herself to a gnostic disposition.

-Originally, lived experience is pathic, but during moments where there is an appeal to acquire knowledge (e.g., moments of actualizing intelligence), a child has to make a leap from emotional lived experiencing to a knowing attunement; he/she has to be able to distance him/herself from the pathic to the gnostic.
-Clearly, a child's becoming occurs in terms of moving from a pathic to a gnostic disposition (from a child to an adult way of lived experiencing).
+Originally, lived experience is pathic, but during moments where there is an appeal to acquire knowledge (e.g., moments of actualizing intelligence), a child must make a leap from emotional lived experiencing to a knowing attunement; he/she must distance him/herself from the pathic to the gnostic.
+Thus, a child's becoming occurs in terms of moving from a pathic to a gnostic disposition (from a child to an adult way of lived experiencing).
 Thus, in essence, this move also is a matter for the psychology of becoming.